Blog Post

 Q1.
 What is the main source of whey protein?

-Whey protein is primarily derived from the liquid byproduct of cheese production.
-It represents about 20% of the total protein content in milk and is separated during the cheese-making process.
+Whey protein is primarily derived from the liquid byproduct of cheese production and is separated during the cheese-making process.

 Q2.
 How is whey protein powder made?